socialcohesionresearch/socialcohesionresearch.github.io/2016-08-30-hands-off-our-hair.md

         <div class='spacing'></div>
     </div>
 <div class='medium-8 large-8 columns'>
-    <p>This issue, although focussed on girls (and their hair) seems to be equally understood and important to both sexes</p>
+    <p>This issue, although focused on girls (and their hair) seems to be equally understood and important to both sexes</p>
     <h3>Location</h3>
     <p>Gauteng residents were by far the most active with 69.33% of all conversation about the protest originated from that province.
 Western Cape comes in second with only 11.77%</p><p>Only 22.24% came from Pretoria itself - Johannesburg posted 45.8% of the content.</p><p>Benoni makes the top 10 list, coming in at number 7 with 2.22%.</p>
 </div>